hclbaur/sdt-core/docs/SPECIFICATION.md

 ## XPath Functions

-Functions without namespace-prefix are native Jaxen implementations of the XPath (1.0) specification.
+Functions without namespace-prefix are Jaxen implementations of the XPath (1.0) specification or extension functions.
 Obviously, SDA is not XML and functions that assume an XML context may not work as expected on SDA nodes.
-This will be indicated.
+This is indicated.

 #### Node-set functions